ActPersp/SampleTables/README.md

 ## Prerequisite

-You must install `Rgogo` package before using this sample project.
-You can download these packages with the following commands if you have not done so:
+You must install _Rgogo_ package before using this sample project.  _Rgogo_ can be installed from GitHub using the following commands if you haven't done so:

 ```R
 library(devtools)
 install_github(repo = "ActPersp/Rgogo")
 ```

-It is also assumed that you are using RStudio for development environment.

-## Modifying Model
+## Descriptions of Folders and Files

 The sample R script files are located in the project _batch_ folder: